 Write the notes on one or more cards.
 Make sure they are clearly legible, and numbered in order.
 If you will be using any visual aids, mark on the cards when you need to introduce each aid.

 4. Should I use visual aids?

 Used well, visual aids can help to reinforce your message and engage your audience.
-They are particularly effective for giving meaning to figures which can be shown on graphs or diagrams.
+They are particularly effective for giving meaning to data, for instance by creating graphs or diagrams.
 They can also be a useful reminder of the key points you have covered.